Do you have any questions for us?

 We match students on a rolling basis, and students may not find a match upon their initial application.
 If this occurs, our office will notify you of your standing.Once you’ve been selected, you will attend the mandatory training and meet and greet, and then you’re ready to help a fellow UC student explore the university and the city around them!

 Today.
-The application for Fall 2013 is now open.
-Applications are due June 1st by 11:59pm.
+The application for Spring 2014 is now open for incoming Freshmen.
+Applications are due December 15th by 11:59pm.
 You can download your application here.